No results found

 General hours of operations for the Alf Museum are from 8 a.m. to 4 p.m.
 Monday through Friday, 10 a.m. to 4 p.m.
 Saturday, and closed Sunday.

-**The Alf Museum is currently closed to visitors as a result of COVID-19.
+**The Alf Museum is temporarily closed to in-person visitors as a result of COVID-19.
+Virtual visits are available at https://www.alfmuseum.org.

 The Raymond M. Alf Museum of Paleontology, located on the campus of The Webb Schools, is the only nationally accredited museum in the USA on a high school campus.
 Also, the Alf Museum provides a unique research program for Webb students where they study fossils they find on collecting trips and publish the results of their research in collaboration with museum staff.